Trying to make DevOps work? Learn how Nike just did it.

 Prioritizing ways to make DevOps work

-The next goal was to speed up the release cadence without affecting quality.
+The next goal was to speed up the release cadence without affecting code quality.
 They started with monthly or quarterly releases.
 They also began adopting more opensource software, which allowed their team to focus on building new value rather than adding more plumbing.

 During this phase, the team decided to take a step back and prepare the foundation based on a consistent engineering foundation, rather than adding new features.
 They embraced microservices and created an internal blueprint for a starting set of tools and principals.